Making Nitro Cold Brew @ Home

 Making Coffee

-Before starting, sanitize your bucket and bag or hop screen with Star San.
-Simply follow the directions on the bottle.
+Before starting, sanitize your bucket, bag, or hop screen with Star San.
+Follow the directions on the bottle.
 After sanitizing the bucket, dump the sanitizer from the bucket into the keg and shake it with the lid on.
-This will sanitize the keg for after the coffee is finished brewing.
-The foam is safe as long as the product is mixed according to the packaging.
+This will sanitize the keg after the coffee is finished brewing.
+The foam is safe as long as the product is mixed according to the instructions on the packaging.

 Don’t Fear the Foam